Pipe Welding Techniques to Avoid 9 Common Issues

 2. Forgetting to grind the joint during weld prep

 Operators may use plasma or oxy-fuel cutting to prepare material for welding.
-Both of these processes add a layer of oxide to the cut edge that must be removed before welding.
+Both of these processes add a layer of oxide to the cut edge that operators must remove before welding.

 The oxides can also remain in the weld and cause porosity, inclusions, lack of fusion and other weld defects.
 It’s important to grind the joint down to the parent material prior to welding, as well as to grind the inside and outside diameters of the pipe to remove oxides and other potential contaminants.